symfony/symfony-docs/reference/forms/types/number.rst

 ~~~~~

 **type**: ``string`` **default**: ``number``

-.. versionadded:: 4.3

-    The ``input`` option was introduced in Symfony 4.3.

 The format of the input data - i.e. the format that the number is stored on
 your underlying object.
 Valid values are ``number`` and ``string``.
 Setting